 The superintendent at the time, Dr. Peter Sanchioni ("Sanchioni") and Tabenkin interrupted Spaulding.
 Sanchioni said, "Stop it right now.
 Stop it right now.
-That is unfettered lies" and Tabenkin said, "We can't."
+That is unfettered lies" and Tabenkin said, "We can't.
+We can't."

 Spaulding said, "Excuse me, it's not unfettered."